Skip to content

 Leopard-EM

 Welcome to the Location & oriEntatiOn of PARticles found using two-Dimensional tEmplate Matching (Leopard-EM) online documentation!
 Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data processing method in cryo-EM for locating and orienting particles using a reference structure.
-This package currently reflects the functionality described in Lucas, et al. (2021)1 with additional programs to maximize the usefulness of 2DTM as well as other user-friendly features for integrating into broader data science workflows.

 Citing this work